-What is Google Ads?
+What is Google Ads for recruitment?

 So what do these ads look like?
 Essentially, you choose a set of search keywords that reflect your recruiting goals (more on this in a minute), and then you set a budget that includes the amount you’re willing to “bid” for each click.
 When someone searches for one of your terms, Google picks a few ads to display at the top of the search based on the bids and relevance scores (more on that in a minute) of the various advertisers who list that search term.
 These ads are structured to look just like normal search results, except that they are labeled as sponsored posts.
-Notably, though you’re constantly “bidding” for individual searches, Google doesn’t actual charge you until someone interacts with your ad.
+Notably, though you’re constantly “bidding” for individual searches, Google doesn’t actually charge you until someone interacts with your ad.

 Choosing the Right Search Terms